-Active duty military personnel stationed in Cambria County and their authorized family members will receive Cambria County Resident tuition rates.
-To qualify for these tuition rates, the student must submit a copy of appropriate military orders and a Verification of U.S. Armed Forces Assignment Form to the Bursar's Office on an annual basis.
+Active duty military personnel and their authorized family members will receive Cambria County Resident tuition rates.
+To qualify for these tuition rates, the student must submit a copy of appropriate military orders and a Verification of U.S. Armed Forces Assignment Form to both the VA Certifying Representative located in the Financial Aid Office and the Registrar's Office.